 Remember that it’s very much about how many of your emails actually get to their destination.
 If they are classified as spam, either by anti-spam filters, or what’s worse, by your prospects, you may be blocked after just a few hours from hitting ‘send’.

-Hourly limit: 150 emails per hour with a frequency of 70 emails per 30 minutes.
+Per hour: BlueHost allows for sending max 150 emails per hour with a frequency of 70 emails per 30 minutes.

 Additional good-to-know: BlueHost says you can increase the hourly limit once you have a valid reason for doing that.
 Just contact their support team.